Skip to main content

 • story

-• “Absolutely fantastic story too, full of many secrets and choices you can make to change your/zoi's quest's trajectory in an entirely different direction than you would expect!”
+• “Absolutely fantastic story too, full of many secrets and choices you can do to make a change for your/zoi's quest's trajectory in an entirely different direction than you would expect!”

 • “While I am not a professional writer, it is fair for me to point out that this story genuinely just didn't interest me at any point, and I desperately wished I could have skipped it or expedited it.”